 Assuming Montessori is right your child, you’ll want to find a school that’s a good fit.
-In your search for the right school, it’s important to consult with teachers, educators, and (often) your child.
+In your search for the best Montessori school, it’s important to consult with teachers, educators, and (often) your child.

 Start looking at schools early, as much as a year before applying.
 You can research them here on this site, on individual school websites, at open houses, during on-site visits, at our annual school expos, and other venues.

-When it comes to choosing a Montessori school, you’ll want to look at its classroom policies.
+When it comes to choosing the right Montessori school, you’ll want to look at its classroom policies.
 You’ll also want to consider its culture, philosophy, teaching approach, and curriculum, among other things.

 There’s no such thing, though, as the best Montessori school.
 What’s important is the fit between the school and your child (and family).
 Yet, there are some things you should look for, in any Montessori school, to find the right fit.
 They include the following:

-If you want more advice on choosing the right Montessori school, see our checklist for Montessori education.
+If you want more advice on choosing the right Montessori school, see our checklist for Montessori education and guide to Montessori questions.
+You can also read about the benefits of Montessori schooling.

 There is a formal application process for most Montessori schools.
 The application materials required will be similar to those required for any private school.
 These may include: